 - All 4-H members in the Fashion Show must be registered in advance via the online State Fair entry process by the deadline.

 - A completed 4-H Fashion Show Script Information Form SF24 Form must be mailed to Sarah Purcell in Otoe County by the advanced entry deadline.
 The Form SF24 is available at: http://4h.unl.edu/fairbook/consumer-family-science/fashion-show under Scoresheets & Forms at the bottom of the page in Box.
+A photo and fabric swatch(es) are needed for the SF24.
 The Scoresheet SF117 for the constructed garments in the State Fair 4-H Fashion Show is also available at this site.

 - The 4-H Shopping In Style Fashion Show Written Report with Narration Form SF184, revised 2/2018 must be sent to the Andrea Nisley in Dawson County by the advanced entry deadline.
 Only the most current written report with narration will be accepted.
 Must include a photo on Form SF184, revised 2/2018 (print, digital, or photocopy is acceptable).
 The Form SF184 is available at: http://4h.unl.edu/fairbook/consumer-family-science/fashion-show under Scoresheets & Forms at the bottom of the page in Box.
 The Scoresheet SF185 revised 2/2018 is also available at this site.